Heresy in Christianity: Modern Roman Catholic response to Protestantism

 In the 17th century, Jansenism, which taught the doctrine of predestination, was regarded by the Catholic Church as a heresy; the Jesuits were particularly strong opponents of Jansenism.
 The text Augustinus, which propagated Jansenist beliefs, was repudiated by the Holy See.

 In Testem benevolentiae nostrae, issued on 22 January 1899, Pope Leo XIII condemned as heresy, Americanism, "the rejection of external spiritual direction as no longer necessary, the extolling of natural over supernatural virtues, the preference of active over passive virtues, the rejection of religious vows as not compatible with Christian liberty, and the adoption of a new method of apologetics and approach to non-Catholics."
 Cardinal James Gibbons responded to Pope Leo XIII that no educated Catholic Christian in the United States subscribed to these condemned doctrines.

 Last execution of a heretic

-Then-Catholic priest Martin Luther made comments against burning heretics which were later summarized in the 1520 papal bull Exsurge Domine as "Haereticos comburi est contra voluntatem Spiritus" (It is contrary to the Spirit to burn heretics).
-When he failed to accept the bull and give a broad recantation of his writings, he was excommunicated in the subsequent 1521 papal bull Decet Romanum Pontificem.

 The last case of an execution by the inquisition was that of the schoolmaster Cayetano Ripoll, accused of deism by the waning Spanish Inquisition and hanged on 26 July 1826 in Valencia after a two-year trial.